brainhack-school2020/tjays7_fmri/README.md

 ### Data

 I will be using Nilearn development_fmri dataset.
 I explored many other open data sources but those required preprocessing.
 In order to save time and complete this project during 3-week period, I chose Nilearn preprocessed dataset.
+The data was collected during a [study](nature.com/articles/s41467-018-03399-2) in which a short film was watched byy 33 adults and 122 children (age 3-12) while undergoing fMRI.
+The study was meant to characterize the development of functionally specialized social brain regions.
+For my project, the target variable would be gender and features would be the functional connectivity matrix.

 ### Deliverables